 How to Test for Leaks

 Small leaks may be hard to see on the online meter reading system.
-Aquahawk displays a minimum unit of measure of 1 cubic foot (7.48 gallons) each hour.
-If a leak is smaller than 1 cubic foot per hour it will only show up on the graph once the meter measures 1 cubic foot of use.
-For example, if your leak is 4 gallons per hour, it may show usage every other hour on your graph.
+Aquahawk displays a minimum unit of measure of one cubic foot (7.48 gallons) each hour.
+If a leak is smaller than one cubic foot per hour it will only show up on the graph once the meter measures one cubic foot of use.
+For example, if your leak is four gallons per hour, it may show usage every other hour on your graph.

-If you have had a leak that has caused your water bill to substantially increase and you would like to appeal the charges, please read and complete the Leak Appeal Form.
+If you have had a leak that has caused your water bill to substantially increase and you would like to appeal the charges, please read and complete the Leak Appeal Form (PDF).
 After completing this form send it to Padre Dam for review along with a partial payment of at least 50% of the bill.
 All Leaks must be fixed before appealing a bill.
-If you have experienced a different situation other than a leak that has impacted your bill and you would like to submit an appeal you'll need to use the General Appeal Form.
+If you have experienced a different situation other than a leak that has impacted your bill and you would like to submit an appeal you'll need to use the General Appeal Form (PDF).